-The advantages of business restructuring
+The advantages of company restructuring

-To meet the evolving commercial, financial and legal objectives, there will be times when a business may need to review and revisit its corporate structure.
+Company restructuring can bring many benefits and to meet the evolving commercial, financial and legal objectives, there will be times when a business may need to review and revisit its corporate structure.

 Many firms turn to business restructuring during difficult times, but restructuring can also be beneficial for those looking to increase profits and reduce tax liabilities at any time in their life cycle.
 It is also often required for specific reasons, such as in preparation for a sale or acquisition, or to safeguard assets.